ezg27/Tribe-EQ/README.md

 # Tribe-EQ

-A full stack implementation of a user interface for the equaliser section of a typical mixing console/plugin that interacts with a RESTful API.
-Allows for the management of settings through viewing, creating, updating and deleting presets.
+A full stack implementation of a user interface for the equaliser section of a typical mixing console/plugin.
+Through interaction with a RESTful API, it allows for the management of settings through viewing, creating, updating and deleting presets.

 I chose to utilise the value ranges (and colour scheme) for gain/frequency controls of a typical SSL 4000-series console.
-While such boards often utilise variable dials/knobs to control parameters like gain/frequency, I opted for sliders due to their greater ease of use in web/screen based applications.
+While such boards often utilise variable dials/knobs to control parameters like gain/frequency, I opted for sliders due to greater ease of use in web/screen based applications.

-Frontend built with React, corresponding RESTful API built using Go and hosted on Heroku.
+Frontend built with React + hosted on Netlify, corresponding RESTful API built using Go + hosted on Heroku.
 Database hosted with MongoDB/mLab.

 APP URL: https://condescending-galileo-cfdd11.netlify.com